crowdsecurity/php-cs-bouncer/docs/configuration-reference.md

        // Optional.
 If you use a CDN, a reverse proxy or a load balancer, set an array of IPs.
        // For other IPs, the bouncer will not trust the X-Forwarded-For header.
-       // Default to empty array
        'trust_ip_forward_array' => [],

        // Optional. true to enable stream mode, true to enable the stream mode.
 Default to false.
        'stream_mode'=> false,

        // Optional. true to enable verbose debug log.
-Default to false 'debug_mode' => false,
+       'debug_mode' => false,

        // Optional. true to stop the process and display errors if any.
-Default to false.
        'display_errors' => false,

        // Optional. true to hide CrowdSec mentions on ban and captcha walls.
-Default to false.
        'hide_mentions' => false,

        // Optional.
 Only for test or debug purpose.